 Or, as Dr. Liu said of vaccine certification, “A number of different approaches are currently being developed, and it is essential we work to ensure their effective interoperability.”

 Meanwhile, testing and vaccine certificates are moving ahead elsewhere.
-Prime Minister Kyriakos Mitsotakis of Greece, which chairs the Global Tourism Crisis Committee’s Technical Group, recently 27-nation bloc.
-European leaders discussed the proposal by teleconference, though have yet to reach an agreement.for the European Union, to ease travel in the
+Prime Minister Kyriakos Mitsotakis of Greece, which chairs the Global Tourism Crisis Committee’s Technical Group, recently proposed the creation of a vaccine certification system for the European Union, to ease travel in the 27-nation bloc.
+European leaders discussed the proposal by teleconference, though have yet to reach an agreement.

 International cooperation will be needed to determine when safe travel is fully possible worldwide.
 Some say that moment is now.
-Zurab Pololikashvili, secretary-general of the UN World Tourism Organization,that a campaign called United for Travel will help bring back tourism in the long term by “providing a clear and strong message that safe tourism is now possible.”
+Zurab Pololikashvili, secretary-general of the UN World Tourism Organization, said at the recent Madrid meeting that a campaign called United for Travel will help bring back tourism in the long term by “providing a clear and strong message that safe tourism is now possible.”
 International alignment will need coordination among groups like the World Health Organization, the European Commission, the Organization for Economic Cooperation and Development and the International Maritime Organization.

-The International Civil Aviation Organization’s “Take Off”provide ways to begin global standardization for travelers during the pandemic.
-The guidelines, spelled out in , or iPacks, include establishing public health corridors (or PHCs — travel bubbles) to coordinate information among and within countries, testing and cross-border risk management measures and general hygiene protocol.
+The International Civil Aviation Organization’s “Take Off” guidelines for air transport provide ways to begin global standardization for travelers during the pandemic.
+The guidelines, spelled out in implementation packages, or iPacks, include establishing public health corridors (or PHCs — travel bubbles) to coordinate information among and within countries, testing and cross-border risk management measures and general hygiene protocol.

 While countries continue to debate the best way to revive the beleaguered tourism industry, one thing is certain: Without a coordinated effort to standardize and harmonize vaccine and testing data, the economies of many countries will go on suffering.